knusbaum/cl-restart/README.md

     ...))
 ```

-Or one of these (replace :bad-config with Exception or any other Throwable if you like):
+Handlers can determine what kind of strategy to use for recovery by calling `(invoke-restart ...)`. (replace :bad-config with Exception or any other Throwable if you like):
 ```clojure
 (defn do-something-not-too-important []
   (let [less-important-config (with-restart-handlers